 - Bucket that holds at least 1 gallon of water

 - Dish soap

 - White distilled vinegar

-Step 1: Blot up the spill from the fabric with paper towels or a clean, absorbent towel.
+- Blot the spill on the fabric with paper towels or a clean, absorbent towel.

 - Tip: If the liquid is blood, add cold water to powdered laundry detergent to make a thick paste.
 Put the paste on the blood, leave it until it dries, and then vacuum it up.

 If the vinegar doesn't work on the fabric, you still have options.
 Glass cleaner can be a good alternative to vinegar, if necessary.